 In the next work-related post, I’m going to cover ‘a’–and maybe ‘b’.
 Today —before that–I just want to throw up some of the diagrams I’ll be using.
 These are diagrams of, under different series of time, retentionalism and extensionalism.
 I also give a rough definition of the positions–but they are very brief and subject to revision.
 The diagrams should do the exposition here.

 [A note on use: These diagrams are of my own making.
 I am very happy for anyone to use these if they wish to do so.
-However, although I’m sure the following is obvious, I just want to be clear: if you do use them, please let me know (a link would be great, too) and acknowledge their source (i.e., here) in your usage.
+However, although I’m sure the following is obvious, if you do use them, please let me know (a link would be great, too) and acknowledge their source (i.e., here) in your usage.
 And, of course, thank you for using them.]

 Very rough definition: The view that time-consciousness, experience of a duration or things happening over a duration, can be explained by a tripartite structure to consciousness–of